CMU-SAFARI/SelfManagingDRAM/README.md

 from real workloads.

-The `run.sh` script simulates a single-core workload (i.e., "403.gcc" from the SPEC2006 benchmark suite) using the default system and SMD configuration parameters.
+The `run.sh` script simulates a single-core workload (i.e., "403.gcc" from the SPEC2006 benchmark suite) using the default system and the SMD-combined configuration with the deterministic RowHammer protection mechanism.
 Update the script to simulate a different workload with different configuration parameters.
 See `src/Config.h` for a list of the available configuration parameters.

+We provide multiple bash scripts under the `scripts` directory.
+Each script sets the simulation configuration parameters for one of the SMD configurations evaluated in the paper.
+You can replace the contents of `run.sh` with the content of a script under `scripts` to simulate a different SMD configuration.

 Also, please refer to the [original Ramulator repository](https://github.com/CMU-SAFARI/ramulator) for information about the